minirust/minirust/README.md

 We also need one language feature that Rust does not have direct support for: functions returning `Result` can exhibit non-determinism.
 (If you are a monad kind of person, think of `Result` as also containing the non-determinism monad, not just the error monad.)
+This is only used in the memory model; the expression language is perfectly deterministic.
 The function `pick<T>(fn(T) -> bool) -> Result<T>` will return a value of type `T` such that the given closure returns `true` for this value.
-If there is no such value, the function does not return.
-This is a bug, the spec should never do that.
-This non-determinism is interpreted *daemonically*, which means that the compiler can refine it arbitrarily and the program has to be correct for every possible choice.
+This non-determinism is interpreted *daemonically*, which means that the program has to be correct for every possible choice.
+In particular, if the closure is `|_| false` or `T` is uninhabited, then this corresponds to "no behavior" (which is basically the perfect opposite of Undefined Behavior, and also very confusing).
+Similarly, the function `predict<T>(fn(T) -> bool) -> Result<T>` also returns a `T` satisfying the closure, but this non-determinism is interpreted *angelically*, which means there has to *exist* a possible choice that makes the program behave as intended.
+In particular, if the closure is `|_| false` or `T` is uninhabited, then this operation is exactly the same as `hint::unreachable_unchecked()`: no possible choice exists, and hence ever reaching this operation is Undefined Behavior.

 ## Status